X

 | Phase 2 | 10 → 7.5 mg | 2–4 weeks | – |

-Below 5 mg prednisolone daily, the dose supplied falls below the healthy body's physiological cortisol production.
-The adrenal gland must now fill the remaining gap itself again — after weeks or months of inactivity.
-This takes time: weeks to months.
-During this phase, typical withdrawal symptoms can occur: persistent fatigue, aching limbs, nausea, dizziness.
-In extreme cases, if the adrenal gland does not respond in time, an Addisonian crisis with circulatory collapse can occur — a medical emergency.
+Below 5 mg prednisolone daily, the supplied dose is under the physiological cortisol production of the healthy body.
+The adrenal gland must now fill the remaining supply gap itself again – after weeks or months of inactivity.
+That takes time: weeks to months.
+In this phase, typical withdrawal symptoms can occur: persistent fatigue, aching limbs, nausea, dizziness.
+In the extreme case, when the adrenal gland does not react in time, an Addisonian crisis with circulatory collapse threatens – a medical emergency.

-Prednisolone's side effects are dose-dependent and time-dependent.
-Short-term therapy (under 2 weeks) is well tolerated by most patients.
-Long-term therapy above the Cushing threshold can affect numerous organ systems — the earlier countermeasures are taken, the better.
+The side effects of prednisolone are dose-dependent and time-dependent.
+Short-term therapies (under 2 weeks) are well tolerated for most patients.
+Long-term therapies above the Cushing threshold can affect numerous organ systems – the earlier you counteract, the better.

 Prednisolone is the most common iatrogenic cause of osteoporosis.
-The mechanism is two-fold: prednisolone inhibits calcium absorption in the gut and inhibits bone formation by osteoblasts, while simultaneously activating bone resorption.
-Fractures can occur after only a few months of therapy — and affect the vertebral bodies in particular.
-The countermeasure must begin from day 1 of any long-term therapy: vitamin D (800–1,000 IU daily) and calcium (1,000 mg daily).
-At higher doses and longer courses, a bisphosphonate (e.g. alendronate) is often added.
-Check supplementation with the interaction check.
+The mechanism is twofold: prednisolone inhibits, on the one hand, calcium absorption in the gut and, on the other, bone formation by the osteoblasts.
+At the same time it activates bone breakdown.
+Fractures can occur after as little as a few months of therapy – and particularly affect the vertebral bodies.
+The countermeasure must be initiated from day 1 of every long-term therapy: vitamin D (800–1,000 IU daily) and calcium (1,000 mg daily).
+With a higher dose and a longer course, a bisphosphonate (e.g. alendronate) is often added.
+Check the supplementation in the interaction check.

-Prednisolone increases hepatic gluconeogenesis and insulin resistance — particularly noticeably 4–8 hours after morning intake.
-This leads to a characteristic afternoon rise in blood glucose.
-In pre-existing diabetes, therapy often needs adjustment — close blood glucose monitoring is mandatory.
-But even non-diabetics can develop steroid diabetes under prednisolone, which is usually reversible after stopping.
+Prednisolone increases hepatic gluconeogenesis and insulin resistance – particularly markedly 4–8 hours after the morning intake.
+This leads to a characteristic afternoon blood sugar rise.
+With pre-existing diabetes, the therapy often has to be adjusted – close blood sugar control is mandatory.
+But non-diabetics too can develop a steroid diabetes on prednisolone, which is usually reversible after stopping.

 |---|---|---|

 The most important and most dangerous combination: prednisolone + NSAIDs.
-Check all combinations with the interaction check.
+Check all combinations in the interaction check.

 | Substance / medication | Interaction | Recommendation |